 - 2.1.1 The Director ordinarily initiates a candidacy for promotion to higher rank, or for a continuing appointment or both, having obtained the consent of the faculty member involved.
-The Director is responsible for assembling the candidacy file. - 2.1.2 When consideration of continuing appointment is mandatory, the Director must notify the candidate and proceed with the evaluation unless the candidate submits a resignation, to take effect no later than the end of his or her term. - 2.1.3 Except as noted in section 2.1.4, any individual faculty member of academic rank may, with the approval of his/her department, initiate his/her candidacy for promotion and/or continuing appointment at any time prior to either receiving notice of non-reappointment or submitting a resignation.
+The Director is responsible for assembling the candidacy file. - 2.1.2 When consideration of continuing appointment is mandatory, the Director must notify the candidate and proceed with the evaluation unless the candidate submits a resignation, to take effect no later than the end of his or her term. - 2.1.3 Except as noted in section 2.1.4, any individual faculty member of academic rank may, with the approval of his/her department of Libraries initiate his/her candidacy for promotion and/or continuing appointment at any time prior to either receiving notice of non-reappointment or submitting a resignation.
 This request must be communicated in writing to the Director by the candidate.
 The Director must then convene the department to consider the request.
-The candidacy file will be assumable by the Director in accordance with 2.1.1 above. - 2.1.4 Reconsideration of a non-mandatory case in the year immediately following disapproval of a promotion or tenure recommendation is subject to a review as provided in section 2.2.2. - 2.1.5 If the department does not approve a faculty member's request for a review, the faculty member may appeal the decision to the Appointment and Promotion Committee after receiving written notification of the department's decision.
-The appeal must be accompanied by supporting documents.
-In the case of a negative decision by the Appointment and Promotion Committee, the case may be appealed to the Provost for a final decision.
+The candidacy file will be assumable by the Director in accordance with 2.1.1 above. - 2.1.4 Reconsideration of a non-mandatory case in the year immediately following disapproval of a promotion or tenure recommendation is subject to a review as provided in section 2.2.2. - 2.1.5 If the department does not approve a faculty member's request for a review, the faculty member may appeal the decision to the Committee on Library Personnel PelicyAppointment and Promotion Committee after receiving written notification of the

-The term "department" in sections 2.1.3, 2.1.5, 2.2.3, 2.5.4, 2.5.8, 4.1 and 4.3 means the appropriate faculty group in either the main campus libraries or the Health Sciences Library.
+The term "department" in sections 2.1.3, 2.1.5, 2.2.3, 2.5.54, 2.5.8, 4.1 and 4.23 means the appropriate faculty group in either the main campus libraries or the Health Sciences Library.
 Elsewhere in the document the term "department" refers to the main campus libraries or the Health Sciences Library as a whole rather than to internal subdivisions (e.g., reference, acquisitions).